lumen-notes/lumen/README.md

 ### 🌱 Plant

-Write notes with [markdown syntax](/docs/markdown-syntax.md) and store them as plain text files in a GitHub repository of your choice.
+Write notes with [markdown](/docs/markdown-syntax.md) and store them as plain text files in a GitHub repository of your choice.
 You own your data, forever.

 ### 🌿 Grow